apache/celeborn/README.md

     ├── conf
     ├── master-jars
     ├── worker-jars
     ├── sbin
+    ├── flink          // flink client jars
     └── spark          // Spark client jars
 ```

 ### Compatibility
-Celeborn server is compatible with all supported Spark versions.
+Celeborn server is compatible with all client with various engines.
-You can run different Spark versions with the same Celeborn server.
-It doesn't matter whether Celeborn server is compiled with -Pspark-2.4/3.0/3.1/3.2/3.3.
-However, Celeborn client must be consistent with the version of the Spark.
+However, Celeborn client must be consistent with the version of the specified engine.
-For example, if you are running Spark 2.4, you must compile Celeborn client with -Pspark-2.4; if you are running Spark 3.2, you must compile Celeborn client with -Pspark-3.2.
+For example, if you are running Spark 2.4, you must compile Celeborn client with -Pspark-2.4;
+if you are running Spark 3.2, you must compile Celeborn client with -Pspark-3.2;
+if you are running flink 1.14, you must compile Celeborn client with -Pflink-1.14.

 ## Usage
 Celeborn cluster composes of Master and Worker nodes, the Master supports both single and HA mode(Raft-based) deployments.

 ### Deploy Celeborn
+#### Deploy on host
 1. Unzip the tarball to `$CELEBORN_HOME`
 2. Modify environment variables in `$CELEBORN_HOME/conf/celeborn-env.sh`